Koji-bit/ies-fausti-barbera/SASP/README.md

 # Sostenibilitat aplicada al sistema productiu
-*_The Sustainability Applied to the Productive System class focuses on how companies integrate environmental, social and economic sustainability into their production processes._*
+*_The Sustainability Applied to the Productive System class focus on how companies integrate environmental, social and economic sustainability into their production processes._*

 RAFAEL CASTAÑEDA LOMAS
 2ºSMX